hearSmart/front-end-code-challenge/README.md

 ### Submission
-The results have to be shared as a git repository
+The results have to be shared as a git repository.

 You can either create a private repository on your favourite git hosting provider and then give access to: